 - 28th Street/Little Portugal Station: Street-level entrance portal with adjacent community plaza, 1,200 car parking facility and street improvements;

-- Downtown San Jose Station: Two street-level entrance portals and station ventilation shafts with underground adits connecting to tunnel.
+- Downtown San José Station: Two street-level entrance portals and station ventilation shafts with underground adits connecting to tunnel.

 - Diridon Station: Street-level entrance portal with adjacent pedestrian plaza; headhouse and station ventilation shafts with underground adits connecting to tunnel.

-Contract Delivery Method: Design-Build (DB)
+Contract Delivery Method: Design-Bid-Build